SimplyStaking/cosmoshub-proposals/ATOM-transfer-enablement.md

   * Lay out a plan to set up a testnet using the Cosmos SDK v0.34.0 release, along with mainnet conditions, plus transfer enablement and increased block size, as a testing ground.

-  * After this proposal is passed and after successful testing, and after the software Git hash for v0.34.0 has been finalized, conduct a second proposal which includes the specific Git hash, using an expedited governance rule to determine acceptance.
+  * After this proposal is passed and after successful testing, and after the software Git hash for v0.34.0 has been finalized, conduct a second proposal that includes the specific Git hash, using an expedited governance rule to determine acceptance.

   * After the second proposal is determined to be accepted, upgrade to the cosmoshub-2 chain to use the Cosmos SDK release v0.34.0, along with the necessary updates to the genesis file, at a time to be determined by the second proposal.